 Depending on your smartwatch model and its features, you may notice some other light colors on the underside.
 Devices like Apple Watches can glow red, and the reason is more or less the same as why they glow green.
 Well, a little.

-For smartwatches to measure your blood oxygen, they use a process called pulse oximetry, which shines red light and infrared light onto your skin.
-However, unlike the photoplethysmography feature of the device and its green light, pulse oximetry is not concerned with how quickly the amounts of light returned change, but rather with the amount of light returned in general.
+To measure your blood oxygen levels, smartwatches use a process called pulse oximetry, which shines red and infrared light through your skin.
+However, unlike the device’s photoplethysmography feature and its green light, pulse oximetry is not concerned with how quickly the amount of light returned changes, but rather with the overall amount of light returned.
 This is why red and infrared lights are so important.